Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-\end{itemize} We subdivide these two cases according to sing constrains: $s>u\geq 0$ and $w<0$ (cases 1.1 and 2.1), $s>w\geq 0$ and $u<0$ (cases 1.2 and 2.2) or $u,w$ with the same sign (positive in cases 1.3 and 2.3 and negative in cases 1.4 and 2.4).
-In this way we get expressions for all our indeterminates and we obtain necessary conditions they must satisfy. \begin{remark} Notice that Cases 1 and 2 are symmetric.
+Next, we compute each indeterminate in \eqref{eq:edges} according to our two sign patters for $x$ and $y$.
+Case 1 corresponds to $s=x > 0$ and $t=y<0$, whereas Case 2 gives $s=y > 0$ and $t=x<0$.
+We subdivide these two cases according to further sign constrains: $s>u\geq 0$ and $w\leq 0$ (Cases 1.1 and 2.1), $s>w\geq 0$ and $u\leq 0$ (Cases 1.2 and 2.2) or $u,w$ with the same sign (nonnegative in Cases 1.3 and 2.3 and nonpositive in Cases 1.4 and 2.4).
+In this way, we get expressions for all our indeterminates and we obtain necessary properties they must have. \begin{remark} Notice that Cases 1 and 2 are symmetric.
 More precisely, they are equivalent if we change the labels for leaves $1$ and $2$ by $3$ and $4$ respectively and we also change the variables $(a,d,u,w,x,y)$ by $(c,e,w,u,y,x)$, while leaving $s$ and $t$ fixed.
 One needs to make these replacements between suitable pairs: 1.1 $\&$ 2.2, 1.2 $\&$ 2.1, 1.3 $\&$ 2.3 and 1.4 $\&$ 2.4 respectively.
-This correspondence will be crucial for the proof of Lemma~\ref{lm:n=5}.
-Therefore, we only need to study cases 1.1 through 1.4. \end{remark}
+Therefore, it suffices to study Cases 1.1 through 1.4.
+This correspondence will be crucial for the proof of Lemma~\ref{lm:n=5}. \end{remark}